bagbyte/BagLoginBundle/Resources/doc/config.md

       registration_completed:             # This view shows the succesfully registration message
       account_activated:                  # This view shows the account activated message
       login:                              # This view handles the login form
-      logout:                             # This view shows the succesfully logout message
       request_new_password:               # This view handles the new password request form
       request_new_password_completed:     # This view shows the succesfully password reset
       change_password:                    # This view handles the password change